Michelle Turner-Davidson on Speaking, Mentoring, and Training for MLM

 When team members are empowered and supported this way then they are far less likely to drop out and neither are those who follow the same pattern.
 It doesn’t matter whether their personal business goals are big or small either – when each person is recruited because they have chosen to join then they are more likely to stay, even when their goals are small because they understood what that meant before getting involved.
 So rather than dropping out, they stay active – of their own volition – adding to group volume with no effort or coercion needed.

-Unless of course the company itself is sustained by the income produced through massive recruitment… but that’s another subject.
+Unless of course the company itself is sustained by the income produced through massive recruitment, but that is another subject.

 I love your blog?
 How old is it, how many posts are on it, and what is the daily traffic like to it?

-My blog is 18 months old.
-There are 20 or so blogs on it – traffic isn’t huge as I’ve stepped back from social media in recent months.
+My blog is 24 months old.
+There are 20 or so blogs on it – traffic isn’t huge as I have stepped back from social media in recent months in 2023.

 What is your favorite social media platform right now, and why?